AaltoImagingLanguage/conpy/doc/index.rst

 A Python library implementing the DICS beamformer for connectivity analysis and power mapping on the cortex.
 This is a Python reimplementation of the MATLAB code originally developed for [1]_.
 This repository also holds the code complementing our submittion to the Frontiers Research Topic: `From raw MEG/EEG to publication: how to perform MEG/EEG group analysis with free academic software <https://www.frontiersin.org/research-topics/5158>`_

 `Marijn van Vliet, Mia Liljeström, Susanna Aro, Riitta Salmelin and Jan Kujala.
-Analysis of functional connectivity and oscillatory power using DICS: from raw MEG data to group-level statistics in Python. bioRxiv 245530.
-2018 <https://www.biorxiv.org/content/early/2018/01/16/245530>`_
+Analysis of functional connectivity and oscillatory power using DICS: from raw MEG data to group-level statistics in Python.
+2018 <https://doi.org/10.3389/fnins.2018.00586>`_

-The code repository for this project can be found at: https://github.com/wmvanvliet/conpy
+The code repository for this project can be found at: https://github.com/aaltoimaginglanguage/conpy

 .. image:: connectivity.png